arisohandriputra/CodeEditorLib/README.md

 - Syntax highlighting for 13 languages
 - Line number gutter that scrolls with the content
+- **Minimap panel** — color-coded code overview with viewport indicator and click/drag navigation
-- Built-in Light and Dark themes, easy to make your own
+- 7 built-in themes (Dark, Light, Monokai, Solarized Dark, Solarized Light, Nord, Dracula), easy to make your own
 - Undo/Redo up to 500 steps back
 - Auto-indent on Enter
 - Auto-close for `(`, `{`, `[`